 21. Brussel Sprouts

-Brussel sprouts have somewhat of a bad reputation, especially among kids, but the truth is that they are one of the healthiest foods you can eat, due to their phytonutrient and fiber content.
+Brussel sprouts have somewhat of a bad reputation, especially among kids, but the truth is that they are one of the healthiest foods you can eat, due to their phytonutrient and fibre content.

 A single lemon can supply you with more than 100 percent of your daily requirement of vitamin C, which has a number of health benefits.
 In additional to strenghtening your immune system, it will also help increase your bone density and boost your HDL cholesterol levels (the good kind).